zzhikai/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all applicants using the `list` command.
 Multiple applicants in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First applicant is deleted from the list.
+Details of the deleted applicant shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No applicant is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete 1 1`, `delete x`, (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data